BadMemory00/Algorithms-Visualizer/README.md

-# I try to visualize as many algorithms as i can using Blazor WA
+# I try to visualize as many algorithms as i can using Blazor WASM

 very fun  to look at